python/cpython/Doc/library/typing.rst

       >>> get_protocol_members(P)
       frozenset({'a', 'b'})

-   Raise a :exc:`TypeError` for arguments that are not Protocols.
+   Raise :exc:`TypeError` for arguments that are not Protocols.

    .. versionadded:: 3.13

 .. function:: is_protocol(tp)

-   Check if a type is a :class:`Protocol`.
+   Determine if a type is a :class:`Protocol`.

    For example::